LachlanStephan/mysite/README.md

 -   add delete action in admin for sections/blogs
 -   add read time to blogs
--   write some blogs

 # Impovements / Roadmap

--   blogs should have unique urls and fetch their content on load
--   re-write site with SvelteKit
+-   plan re-write with SvelteKit